tmeulenb/filler/README.md

 ## Algorithm:
 ```
-I've written a very simple heatmap algorithm based on a BFS.
+I've written a very simple heatmap algorithm using a BFS on a 2D integer array.
 Every position in the grid will get a level based on how far it is from the enemy.
 Closest to the enemy is 1 and every step away from the enemy is +1.
 After making the heatmap I bruteforce all the possible placements and